IsaacAderogba/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+> .map iterates over each element passed, applies a certain function to each element and creates and returns a new array with the processed elements. .forEach is much less strict, as it actually doesn't return anything but just simply iterates through each element in the passed array.
+In much the same way as a for loop, the user can then process the array as he/she wishes.

 2. What is the difference between a function and a method?

+> A method exists within an object, while functions are more standalone.
+Thus, methods exist due to Object-Oriented Programming paradigm.
+Thus, while a function can be called by name (`function()'`), a method is called by a *name that is associated with an object (`object.function()`)*

 3. What is closure?

+> As explained in functions.js, a closure is an inner function that has access to the enclosing function's variables.

 4. Describe the four rules of the 'this' keyword.

+> Global Binding: Assigns value of "this" to the window whenever a function is contained in the global scope
+> Implicit Binding: Assigns value of "this" to the object that calls the method
+> New Binding: Assigns value of "this" to the instance of the object that was created from a Class or Constructor Function
+> Explicit Binding: Assigns the value of "this" to whatever you wish when using a call, apply or bind method.

 5. Why do we need super() in an extended class?

+> super() is necessary as it handles the "this" assignment when using the class keyword, allowing the correct values to be passed to the Parent class from a Child context.
+It replaces the more explicit way of providing the reference which was `parentObject.call(this, childObjectArguments)`.

 ## Project Set up